ohrrpgce/ohrrpgce/README-source.txt

   solve the problem, so I had to break the code up into multiple modules, and the only way to do that was to convert my GOSUBs into SUBs and FUNCTIONs.
-Remember now, at the time I was still an ignorant newbie programmer, and I did not understand the concept of functional programming.
+Remember now, at the time I was still an ignorant newbie programmer, and I did not understand the concept of procedural programming.
 I just saw subs and functions as a way to break my code into smaller pieces, and my code was heavily dependant on global namespace, so I ended up with a bunch of subs and functions with very very long argument